web-infra-dev/rsbuild/README.md

 English | [简体中文](./README.zh-CN.md)

+## Introduction

-Rsbuild is an Rspack-based build tool for the web.
+**Rsbuild is an Rspack-based build tool for the web.** It has the following features:

-## Why Rsbuild?

-The main goal of Rsbuild is to provide out-of-the-box build capabilities for Rspack users, allowing developers to start a web project with zero configuration.
+- **Easy to Configure**: One of the goals of Rsbuild is to provide out-of-the-box build capabilities for Rspack users, allowing developers to start a web projects with zero configuration.
+In addition, Rsbuild provides semantic build configuration to reduce the learning curve for Rspack configuration.

-Rsbuild integrates high-performance Rust-based tools from the community, including [Rspack](https://github.com/web-infra-dev/rspack) and [SWC](https://swc.rs/), to provide first-class build speed and development experience.
+- **Performance-Oriented**: Rsbuild integrates high-performance Rust-based tools from the community, including [Rspack](https://github.com/web-infra-dev/rspack) and [SWC](https://swc.rs/), to deliver top-notch build speed and development experience.
+Compared to webpack-based tools like Create React App and Vue CLI, Rsbuild provides 5 to 10 times faster build performance and lighter dependencies.

+- **Plugin Ecosystem**: Rsbuild has a lightweight plugin system and includes a range of high-quality official plugins.
+Furthermore, Rsbuild is compatible with most webpack plugins and all Rspack plugins, allowing users to leverage existing community or in-house plugins in Rsbuild without the need for rewriting code.

+- **Stable Artifacts**: Rsbuild is designed with a strong focus on the stability of build artifacts.
+It ensures high consistency between artifacts in the development environment and production builds, and automatically completes syntax downgrading and polyfill injection.
+Rsbuild also provides plugins for type checking and artifact syntax validation to prevent quality and compatibility issues in production code.

+- **Framework Agnostic**: Rsbuild is not coupled with any front-end UI framework.
+It supports frameworks like React, Vue 3, Vue 2, Svelte, and Lit through plugins, and plans to support more UI frameworks from the community in the future.

+## Position

-Rsbuild also provides universal build capabilities for higher level solutions, such as Rspress and Modern.js.
+In addition to being used as a build tool, Rsbuild also provides universal build capabilities for higher-level solutions, such as Rspress and Modern.js.
 In fact, Rsbuild is a rebrand of the Modern.js Builder.
 It has been decoupled from Modern.js to provide greater flexibility and to meet the diverse needs of community users.

-## Position

 The following diagram illustrates the relationship between Rsbuild and other tools in the ecosystem: